PasinduS99/Predict-progression-outcome/README.md

 For this staff version, the data will be accessed from a list, tuple or dictionary and NOT from user input.
 The data held in the list, tuple or dictionary will match the test cases 1 to 10 shown in the appendix.
 Use user-defined functions.

-Programming Style & References

-Use descriptive variable names and reference any code taken from others sources in your program code.
-Include the following at the top of your program(s).

- I declare that my work contains no examples of misconduct, such as plagiarism, or collusion. # Any code taken from other sources is referenced within my code solution.

- Student ID: .............................

- Date: .............................